The Loneliness of Carrying What Few Can Imagine

 Of being the unwilling custodian of images and sounds that do not belong in any human mind.

-No coffee will ever touch it.
+No early gray tea will ever touch it.

 No night’s sleep will ever heal it.